AI Development

 Tool access Editor only Terminal, file system, browser, APIs

-Leading Tools
+Leading Harnesses

-• Amazon Q Developer: AWS-integrated autonomous coding agent
+• Amazon Q Developer: AWS-integrated harness

 Typical Agentic Workflow